kafka4s/kafka4s/README.md

 # kakfa4s

-A minimal Scala interface for Kafka
+### A minimal Scala interface for Kafka consumers and producers.

+A kafkaesque